 The Building Connections Fund

-The fund aims to:
+The fund objectives are to:

 Loneliness cross-Government team